wp-plugins/my-christmas-calendar/README.txt

 == Installation ==

-1. Upload Christmas Advent Calendar to the `/wp-content/plugins/` directory or simply download it from Wordpress.
+1. Upload My-Christmas-Calendar to the `/wp-content/plugins/` directory or simply download it from Wordpress.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Settings and edit My Christmas Calendar Settings
+1. Go to the Settings menu and edit My-Christmas-Calendar Settings
-1. Type in your julekalender.com subdomain
+1. Type in your advent-calendar.net web address
 1. Paste the [my_calendar] shortcode into any page/post (see FAQ for more options)
-1. If your corporate go premium!

 == Frequently Asked Questions ==
 = Exampels & options =

 * Basic: [my_calendar]
 * With opitional attributes [my_calendar width="810px" height="800px" border="3" bordercolor="000000"] - notation is optional.

 == Changelog ==